Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 SaaS has a churn problem, and it's getting worse.
 As the market matures and competition increases, retention becomes more important than acquisition.
 But the tools to fight churn are priced for companies that already have resources.

-Early-stage companies — the ones with $5K-$50K MRR, the ones building in their apartments, the ones who can't afford $250/month for churn tooling — are left to either build their own (expensive in engineer time) or ignore the problem (expensive in lost revenue).
+Early-stage companies — the ones with $5K-$50K MRR, the ones building in their apartments, the ones who can't justify $250/month for churn tooling — are left to either build their own (expensive in engineer time) or ignore the problem (expensive in lost revenue).

 That's ChurnRecovery.